dykstrad/Open-Source-Symphony/README.md

 - Anyone can use, change, perform, this piece at will

-Although the license does not require it, it would be great if performances were recorded in the PERFORMANCES.md file along with Who, Date/Time, Place and Version of the piece.
+Although the license does not require it, it would be great if performances were recorded in the PERFORMANCES.md file along with Who performed it, Date/Time, Place and Version of the piece.

 # Abuses
 Any check in that is deemed to be malicious or an intentional distruction